benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q020-2.png)

-_**Q21:** Any horse that is not owned by both James Smith and John Price (two versions)_
+_**Q21:** Any horse that is not owned by both Rogar Bolton and Robin Arryn (two versions)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q021-1.png)

-This pattern can also be represented using the 'not all' quantifier, but notice that there is a slight difference: in the version above if either James Smith or John Price owns the horse - the owner won't be a part of the answer, while in the version below - the owner will be a part of the answer.
+This pattern can also be represented using the 'not all' quantifier, but notice that there is a slight difference: in the version above if either Rogar Bolton or Robin Arryn owns the horse - the owner won't be a part of the answer, while in the version below - the owner will be a part of the answer.

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q021-2.png)